marcopernpruner/eudi-wallet-it-docs/docs/en/e-service-pdnd.rst

     Key Retrieval for PDND Keys - Detailed flow

-**Step 1 (PDND Keys Request)**: The Provider requests for the keys used by the PDND to sign Vouchers.
+**Step 1 (Keys Request)**: The Provider requests for the keys used by the PDND to sign Vouchers.

 .. code-block:: http
-    :caption: Non-normative example of the PDND Keys Request
+    :caption: Non-normative example of the Keys Request
     :name: _code_KeyRetrieval_PDND_Request

     GET /.well-known/jwks.json HTTP/1.1
     Host: interop.pagopa.it

-**Step 2 (PDND Keys Response)**: The .well-known Endpoint returns the list of keys used by the PDND to sign Vouchers, as a ``JWK Set`` [:rfc:`7517`].
+**Step 2 (Keys Response)**: The .well-known Endpoint returns the list of keys used by the PDND to sign Vouchers, as a ``JWK Set`` [:rfc:`7517`].

 .. code-block:: http
-    :caption: Non-normative example of the PDND Keys Response
+    :caption: Non-normative example of the Keys Response
     :name: _code_KeyRetrieval_PDND_Response

     HTTP/1.1 200 OK